stestagg/al-sentiment/README.md

 5. Run the runserver script `./runserver`

-By default the server will run with an in-memory database, to specify a persistent database file, add --database=/path/to/sqlite3/file
+By default the server will run with an in-memory database, to specify a persistent database file, add `--database=/path/to/sqlite3/file`

-Database setup is handled automatically by al-sentiment, if the file pointed to by --database is not present, it will be created.
+Database setup is handled automatically by al-sentiment, if the file pointed to by `--database` is not present, it will be created.

+More runtime options are available, and can be seen by running `./runserver --help`

 Design
 ------